Learn to buy, maintain, and manage rental properties

 Maybe they had “negative equity” (they owed more on their mortgage than the home was worth).
 Or perhaps the local property market was in a slump and nobody was buying.
 So, to keep afloat, they rented out the original home.

-To combat that risk, some landlords "renter-proof" their properties.
-That may mean covering easily damaged hardwood flooring with lino and inexpensive carpets.
+To protect their investment, some landlords “renter-proof” their properties.
+That may mean covering easily damaged hardwood flooring with linoleum and inexpensive carpets.
 And it might involve removing some vulnerable features that could be abused, such as a wood stove.

 But renter-proofing has to be considered in the context of your marketing.
 If you plan to attract high-end renters who will pay a premium, they’ll expect touches of luxury.
 And they’ll run a mile from lino.